 We had no operations prior to the consummation of the IPO.
-Following the closing of the IPO, we contributed the net proceeds from the IPO and the concurrent private placement, together with the proceeds of our February 2011 offering, to Chatham Lodging, L.P. (the "Operating Partnership") in exchange for partnership interests in the Operating Partnership.
-Substantially all of our assets are held by and all of our operations are conducted through the Operating Partnership.
-Chatham Lodging Trust is the sole general partner of the Operating Partnership and owns 100% of the common units of the limited partnership interest in the Operating Partnership.
-Certain of our executive officers hold unvested long-term incentive plan units in the Operating Partnership, which are presented as noncontrolling interests on the accompanying consolidated balance sheet.
+Following the closing of the IPO, we contributed the net proceeds from the IPO and the concurrent private placement, as well as the proceeds of our February 2011 offering, to Chatham Lodging, L.P. (the "Operating Partnership") in exchange for partnership interests in the Operating Partnership.
+Substantially all of our assets are held by, and all of our operations are conducted through, the Operating Partnership.
+Chatham Lodging Trust is the sole general partner of the Operating Partnership and owns 100% of the common units of limited partnership interest in the Operating Partnership.
+Certain of our executive officers hold vested and unvested long-term incentive plan units in the Operating Partnership, which are presented as noncontrolling interests on our consolidated balance sheets.